Bridges to Higher Education

 The University of Sydney supported the foundation of the Australian Indigenous Mentoring Experience (AIME) and has continued that support for the last seven years.
-Nearly 200 University of Sydney students volunteer with AIME every year.
+As well as this more than 164 University of Sydney student volunteer with AIME every year.

 AIME provides a dynamic educational program that gives Indigenous high school students the skills, opportunities, belief and confidence to finish school at the same rate as their peers.
 AIME has proven to dramatically improve the chances of Indigenous students finishing school.
 AIME also connects students with post Year 12 opportunities, including further education and employment.